Offshore Energy Thematic Methods

 1. Outcome

 Offshore wind site selection and spatial planning.
-Marine spatial planning authorities require systematic data on ecosystem condition, existing infrastructure, and cumulative impacts to evaluate competing offshore wind development proposals.
-Offshore energy accounts provide spatial footprint data, exclusion zone mapping, and ecosystem condition baselines that feed into the marine spatial planning processes described in TG-1.2 Marine Spatial Planning.
+Marine spatial planning authorities require spatial footprint data, exclusion zone mapping, and ecosystem condition baselines to evaluate competing offshore wind proposals, feeding into TG-1.2 Marine Spatial Planning.

 Oil and gas decommissioning accounting.
-Governments managing offshore oil and gas decommissioning face complex accounting decisions around asset retirement obligations, rigs-to-reefs conversions, and terminal cost provisioning.
-Asset accounts for offshore energy infrastructure (Section 3.4.2) enable tracking of decommissioning liabilities, while the rigs-to-reefs framework (Section 3.4.3) provides accounting treatment for partial decommissioning that creates artificial reef habitat.
-These accounts inform national balance sheet reporting and fiscal planning for decommissioning expenditure.
+Asset accounts for offshore energy infrastructure (Section 3.4.2) enable tracking of decommissioning liabilities; the rigs-to-reefs framework (Section 3.4.3) provides accounting treatment for partial decommissioning.
+Asset valuations also support TG-1.8 OA and Project-Level Finance.

 Renewable energy target monitoring.
-Countries with marine renewable energy targets (offshore wind capacity, tidal energy production) require regular monitoring of installed capacity, actual generation, and capacity factors.
-Physical energy accounts (Section 3.2) record installed capacity and generation by technology type, enabling comparison of actual deployment against policy targets and informing future target-setting.
+Physical energy accounts (Section 3.2) record installed capacity and generation by technology type, enabling comparison against policy targets and feeding into TG-2.5 Ocean Economy Structure.

-As methods for offshore renewable energy accounting and cumulative impact assessment are not yet standardized within the SEEA framework, and energy transition accounting raises novel methodological questions, this Circular is classified as Emerging.
-Specific areas of emerging methodology include:
+Methods for offshore renewable energy accounting and cumulative impact assessment are not yet standardized within the SEEA framework.
+Specific areas of emerging methodology are summarised below.

 2. Requirements